-Rupture of an abnormally located pregnancy ( ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Rupture of an abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more )—one that is not in its usual place in the uterus, for example, in a fallopian tube
+When an ectopic pregnancy... read more )—one that is not in its usual place in the uterus, for example, in a fallopian tube

 When an ectopic pregnancy ruptures, blood pressure may drop very low, the heart may race, and blood may not clot normally.
 Immediate surgery may be required.

 Pelvic pain may also occur when an ovary twists around the ligaments and the tissues that support it, cutting off the ovary's blood supply.
-This disorder, called adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, cutting off the blood supply of these organs.
-Twisting causes sudden, severe pain and often vomiting.
-Doctors use an... read more , is not related to the pregnancy but is more common during pregnancy.
+This disorder, called adnexal torsion Adnexal Torsion Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting or cutting off the blood supply of these organs.
+Twisting causes sudden, severe pain and often nausea... read more , is not related to the pregnancy but is more common during pregnancy.
 During pregnancy, the ovaries enlarge, making an ovary more likely to twist.

 Digestive and urinary tract disorders, which are common causes of pelvic pain in general, are also common causes during pregnancy.
 These disorders include the following:

 Pelvic pain during late pregnancy may result from labor or from a disorder unrelated to the pregnancy.